vtex/toolbelt/README.md

-    workspace delete <name>           Delete a single or various workspaces workspace info                    Display information about the current workspace workspace list                    List workspaces on this account workspace production [production] Set this workspace's production mode to true or false workspace promote                 Promote this workspace to master workspace reset [name]            Delete and create a workspace workspace test [weight]           Set AB test in current workspace
+    workspace delete <name>           Delete a single or various workspaces workspace info                    Display information about the current workspace workspace list                    List workspaces on this account workspace promote                 Promote this workspace to master workspace reset [name]            Delete and create a workspace workspace test [weight]           Set AB test in current workspace